yogeshagrawal029/Intelligent-Invoice-Expense-Reconciliation-Agent/README.md

 It is used for:

-1. **AI Reconciliation Review Agent**
+### 1. AI Reconciliation Review Agent

 - Reads invoice data, reconciliation result, duplicate result, and anomaly result.
 - Generates a business-friendly explanation.
 - Provides risk level and recommended action.
+- Helps reviewers understand why an invoice requires attention.

-2. **AI Vendor Email Draft Agent**
+### 2. AI Vendor Email Draft Agent

-   - Reads the exception details.
+- Reads exception details.
-   - Drafts a professional vendor email.
+- Drafts professional vendor communication.
-   - Creates communication based on actual reconciliation findings.
+- Creates email content based on reconciliation findings.

-The financial matching logic is still rule-based because reconciliation must be deterministic and auditable.
+The financial matching logic remains rule-based because reconciliation must be deterministic and auditable.
 LangChain is added on top of the matching engine to improve explanation, review, and communication.

 ---